-- Total annual return of 2.30 percent in the Short-Term Investment Fund (STIF) exceeded its primary benchmark of 0.15 percent, resulting in $11.6 million in additional interest income for Connecticut governments and their taxpayers, while adding $7 million to its reserves.
-During the past ten years, STIF has earned an additional $73.0 million, while adding $34.5 million to its reserves during this period.
+- Total annual return of 0.10 percent in STIF exceeded its primary benchmark by 0.03 percent, resulting in $5.9 million in additional interest income for Connecticut governments and their taxpayers, while adding $5.9 million to its reserves.
+During the past 10 years, STIF has earned an additional $74 million, while increasing the designated surplus reserve by $39.4 million.

-- STIF’s credit rating of AAAm, the highest available, was reaffirmed by Standard & Poor's.
+- STIF’s credit rating of AAAm, the highest available, was reaffirmed by S & P Global Ratings.

-- A total of $44,000 in annualized bank overcharges was identified and recaptured.
+- A total of $18,000 in annualized bank overcharges was identified and recaptured during 2021.

-- The division expanded electronic payments to municipalities and vendors, working in collaboration with the Office of the State Comptroller, with payments totaling $14.0 billion during the year.
+- The Division expanded electronic payments to municipalities and vendors, working in collaboration with the Office of the State Comptroller, with payments totaling $ 16.8 billion during the year.

-- The division worked with state agencies to speed the receipt of funds through on-line credit card, electronic check, and Automated Clearing House payments, and to expand the use of payee positive pay services to protect against check fraud.
+- The division continued to partner with state agencies to speed the receipt of funds through remote deposits and online credit card, electronic check, and Automated Clearing House payments, and to expand the use of payee positive pay services to protect against check fraud.

 - The division has performed its critical functions at a high level throughout the Covid-19 pandemic through a combination of in-office and remote work protocols.

 - STIF’s Comprehensive Annual Financial Report was awarded the Certificate of Achievement for Excellence in Financial Reporting for 2020 by the Government Finance Officers Association.